ome/bioformats/docs/sphinx/users/matlab/index.rst

-If you encounter an error trying to open JPEG-2000 data in MATLAB but the file will open e.g. in Fiji using Bio-Formats, it may be due to conflicting versions of JAI ImageIO in different jars.
-As discussed on the component page, :ref:`JAI ImageIO <forks-jai>` is no longer maintained and you will likely need to remove the conflicting jar(s) as a work around.
+If you encounter an error trying to open JPEG-2000 data in MATLAB but the file will open e.g. in Fiji using Bio-Formats, it may be due to conflicting versions of JAI ImageIO in different JARs.
+As discussed on the component page, :ref:`JAI ImageIO <forks-jai>` is no longer maintained and you will likely need to remove the conflicting JAR(s) as a workaround.

 Upgrading
 ---------